volopasse/Ramblings-of-a-hackintosher/Multiboot.md

 3. I dont know what you're still doing here, go do it now.

 ***
-## I have a blank disk or with macOS installed on it and I want to install windows/lx next to macOS
+## I have a blank disk or with macOS installed on it and I want to install Windows/Linux next to macOS

 For this situation:

-1. Install macOS first and partition your drives to HFS+ partitions. ***DO NOT MAKE A FAT32 DISK FOR EITHER WINDOWS OR LINUX, KEEP IT HFS+.*** *Reason:* stupidly from Apple, when you make a FAT32 partition, it converts the GPT to a hybrid MBR, and it's meant usually for Bootcamp purposes, since Windows (on pre-2016 Apple device) is generally installed in legacy, and windows is picky so it prefers MBR on legacy and strictly GPT on UEFI.
+1. Install macOS first and partition your drives for another OS to HFS+ partitions. ***DO NOT MAKE A FAT32 DISK FOR EITHER WINDOWS OR LINUX, KEEP IT HFS+.*** *Reason: stupidly from Apple, when you make a FAT32 partition, it converts the GPT to a hybrid MBR*, and it's meant usually for Bootcamp purposes, since Windows (on pre-2016 Apple device) is generally installed in legacy, and windows is picky so it prefers MBR on legacy and strictly GPT on UEFI.
 So keep in mind not to make a FAT32 partition.
 2. Once done and it's all prepared, make your Windows install with bootcamp utility (it will be made for Legacy and UEFI installing) or use unetbootin for linux (or do both).
 Also remember your 2nd partition's size.
 3. Boot to your second OS installer
 4. On windows installer, usually in the disk selection step, you'll a 619MB partition (if on HFS+, on APFS, you'll just see a block with your macOS partition size), that's your macOS Recovery HD, and right after it, you'll see a partition with the size you wanted to give to windows, select it, select "Delete" (you can choose format, but it wont make some extra partitions for windows, nor recommended), then choose the unallocated space, hit next and it will automatically make needed partitions and install windows.